novitae/pyfolly/README.md

 ```
 ##### Linux
 Same as MacOS.
 You will have to install brew.
 Make sure that `/home/linuxbrew/.linuxbrew/lib` is in your `LD_LIBRARY_PATH` before running.
+#### From custom build
+You can use the [scratch_install.sh](./scratch_install.sh) script to install folly from scratch.
+It will download an build all of its dependencies, build folly, and then use it to build and install pyfolly.
+You can set the var `FOLLY_SCRATCH_DIR` to specify the output of `folly/build/fbcode_builder/getdeps.py show-scratch-dir`, in the case you would already have built it.
 #### Manually
 You can set many env variables to custom the install.
 This is only for the main setup, not the test setup (for now).
 | Name | Explanation | Example |